M-earnest/docker_workshop/workshop/advanced/management.md

 Among this barrage of information, we can see that docker uses a default amount of RAM, CPUs, etc.

-- all of these parameters can be set and configured within the docker run command and the respective flags for a specific container,
+- all of these parameters can be set and configured within the docker run command using the respective flags for a specific container,
   - e.g. we can set the RAM  afforded to our previously pulled Ubuntu Container by using the following flags --memory RAM in mb or gb, e.g. --memory 4gb

       `docker run -it --rm --memory 4gb ubuntu`